mdylan2/datasciencecoursera/README.md

 This repository contains a few programming assignments I completed for the Data Science Specialization offered by John's Hopkins University on Coursera [[Link]](https://www.coursera.org/specializations/jhu-data-science?).

 The repository is organized by course number and name.
 Each folder has a README or PDF describing the assignment/task.

+**Note:** I have paused my participation in this course for the time being due to other external commitments.